Chew/TARDIS-Docs/docs/lazarus.md

   permission `tardis.room.lazarus`)
 - Once the room is grown, step into the Genetic Manipulator and trigger the wood pressure plate
 - The Genetic Manipulator GUI will open automatically
-- Select an animal, skin or monster to turn into — if the TARDIS WeepingAngels plugin is installed you can also choose to be any Whovian monster provided by the plugin
+- Select an animal, skin or monster to turn into
 - To transform into the mob, click the “Modify my genetic material” button
 - Wait while the Genetic Manipulator reconfigures your DNA
 - When it is done exit, and go off to scare your friends :)

-To return to yourself again, you have two options:

-- Re-enter the Genetic Manipulator and when the GUI opens, click the “Restore my original genetic material” button, OR
+To return to yourself again, re-enter the Genetic Manipulator and when the GUI opens, click the “Restore my original genetic material” button.
-- Log off the server

 ## Immortality Gate